sxnumz/quack/README.md

 # About Quack Toolkit

 ```
-Quack Toolkit is a set of tools for performing denial
+Quack Toolkit is a set of tools to provide denial
 of service attacks.
 Quack Toolkit includes SMS attack
 tool, HTTP attack tool and many other attack tools.
 ```